 While bowl game sites in Nashville, San Antonio, Las Vegas, and Honolulu certainly have opportunities for fun for fans, I can’t help but fantasize about more intriguing potential bowl destinations:

-Bull Fight Bowl
+Bull Fight Bowl in Madrid

 23,000 people could full Spain’s Plaza de Toros Las Ventas, the bull ring in Madrid.
 Turn a toro loose during the game and instead of passing the ball, the teams might have to perfect the “running game of the bulls.”